greencat1/Portfolio/Courses/README.md

 - Text generation and summarization systems

+---

+### 🔹 Meta Front-End Developer Professional Certificate

+Professional certificate from **Meta** on Coursera, providing comprehensive training in modern front-end web development.
+This program covers the full spectrum of front-end engineering, from foundational HTML and CSS to advanced JavaScript frameworks and developer tools.

+**Key topics covered in this program include:**

+- **HTML5 and CSS3** – Semantic markup, responsive design, and modern styling techniques
+- **JavaScript and ES6+** – Core language features, DOM manipulation, asynchronous programming, and modern syntax
+- **Version Control** – Git and GitHub for collaborative development workflows
+- **React Framework** – Component-based architecture, state management, hooks, and routing
+- **Front-End Development Tools** – Package managers (npm), build tools, and development environments
+- **Web Design Principles** – User experience (UX), accessibility (a11y), and responsive layouts
+- **Testing and Debugging** – Unit testing, integration testing, and browser developer tools
+- **Deployment and Hosting** – Publishing web applications to production environments

+**Capstone Project:**
+A comprehensive front-end application built with React, integrating all concepts learned throughout the program — from initial design and development to testing and deployment.

+**Projects in this section focus on practical front-end development, such as:**

+- Responsive landing pages and websites
+- Interactive single-page applications (SPAs)
+- React-based component libraries
+- E-commerce interfaces and dynamic user dashboards
+- Accessible and performant web solutions
+- Full-stack integration with REST APIs

+---

 ### 📜 Certificates
 The **Certificates** directory contains official credentials and statements of accomplishment for completed courses and specializations, verifying the skills acquired throughout this learning journey.